corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-sdk-introduction.md

 Use this method to add multiple token moves to a transaction.
 The [partiesAndAmounts] parameter specifies which parties should receive amounts of the token, with possible change paid to [changeHolder].

+{{< note >}}
+Change refers to any change due to the party using their token for something that doesn't come to the full value of the token.
+Like when you pay in a shop with cash, and you might get change from your $100 bill.
+{{< /note >}}

 You can use this method to combine multiple token amounts from different issuers if needed.

 To choose only tokens from one issuer, you can provide optional [queryCriteria] for move generation.